This information is updated weekly. Most recently updated: 03 Feb 2023 12:09pm Melbourne time, 4 days ago

 Seasonal Climate Outlook

-Minimum temperatures in February to April are likely to be warmer than average for the whole of Victoria (>55% chance of exceeding the median).
+- Maximum temperatures in June to August are very likely to be warmer than average across the whole of Victoria (>80% chance of exceeding the median).

 Climate Driver Update